Calera Christmas Village, Parade set for Dec. 5 - Shelby County Reporter

 The parade will follow at 6 p.m., starting at the Calera Community Center and moving along U.S. 31, ending at the National Guard Armory.
 Every float must be decorated, and awards will be given for Best Holiday Spirit, Most Creative and Most Entertaining.

 “Calera Main Street is looking forward to a really lively Christmas in Calera,” said Calera Main Street Director Jackie Batson.
-“We had the honor of judging the parade last year, and we will do again this year.
+“We had the honor of judging the parade last year, and we will do it again this year.
 We’re looking forward to the creativity that comes from this year’s theme.”

 Added Batson, “I can’t wait to see the turnout for our first concert in the Calera Courtyard, because it will be the first of many.”